dxf424/CIML/README.md

 # CIML
-The attribution interpretation and uncertainty estimate for an optimized CNN model
+The attribution interpretation and uncertainty estimate for an optimized ResNet model